• Skip to primary navigation

 🐮 Flank

-The cost of a flank steak at Costco is under $10 a pound which is better than a lot of other grocery store.
+The cost of a flank steak at Costco used to be under $10 a pound, but now it's up to $12.
 There is no other cut of beef I now that soaks up a marinade as well as a flank steak.
 Just like the top sirloin, they are good for broiling as well.

 Important with all steak, but especially with flank - you'll want to cut the steak against the grain to make shorter fibers.
 This will reduce the amount of chewing you will need to do to eat it.